carbon-design-system/ibm-products/packages/cloud-cognitive/README.md

-# @carbon/ibm-cloud-cognitive
+# @carbon/ibm-products

 > Carbon for IBM Products is an open-source implementation of the closed source
 > [Carbon for Cloud & Cognitive pattern asset library (PAL)](https://pages.github.ibm.com/cdai-design/pal/).
 > These PAL designs build on the foundation of IBM's open source Carbon Design
 > System and React implementation to offer components and patterns beyond the
 > typical component library.
 Carbon for IBM Products was previously known as
-> Carbon for IBM Cloud and Cognitive, and this name can still be encountered in
+> Carbon for IBM Cloud and Cognitive (@carbon/ibm-cloud-cognitive), and this
-> various places and historical logs.
+> name can still be encountered in various places and historical logs.

 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors-)
 [![Licensed under the Apache License, Version 2.0](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](https://github.com/carbon-design-system/ibm-cloud-cognitive/blob/master/LICENSE)